projectodd/microservices-primer/README.md

     var server = app.listen(3000);

 Ten lines - pretty micro, huh?
-Ok, so I cheated a bit - that first line is concice to the point of unreadable, and we're just putting orders in memory - but we now have a _really micro_ service.
+Ok, so I cheated a bit - that first line is concise to the point of unreadable, and we're just putting orders in memory - but we now have a _really micro_ service.

 _For future code snippets, I'm going to drop some of the boilerplate setup code._